giokok-test/simulate-rl/README.md

 This will show episode rewards, evaluation results and losses during training.
 When a log directory is set, periodic checkpoints created with ``--checkpoint-every`` are stored under ``<log-dir>/checkpoints``.
+The logs also record a breakdown of the pursuer reward into shaping, alignment and terminal components as well as the fractions of each termination type aggregated over ``training.outcome_window`` episodes.
+When curriculum training is enabled the current angular and distance ranges are written under the ``curriculum/`` namespace so the schedule can be visualised over time.

 ### New training options